DLP Validator — Complete Guide

 🔍 Proxy Mode DLP Validation

-ITSecTools validates DLP configured in proxy/inline mode by generating documents with embedded PII, PCI, and PHI data and downloading them over HTTPS.
+Downloads are generated with embedded PII, PCI, and PHI data over HTTPS.
 This tests whether your DLP engine can intercept and inspect file content during transit — not just at the endpoint level.

-• CSV — Plain text with comma-delimited fields.
+• CSV — Plain text.
 Easily parseable by all DLP engines.

 • XLSX — XML-based spreadsheet inside a ZIP archive.
-Most DLP engines parse this format reliably.
+Most DLP engines parse this reliably.

 • DOCX — OOXML ZIP archive.
-The DLP engine must decompress the ZIP, parse word/document.xml, and extract text content before applying pattern matching.
+DLP must decompress and parse word/document.xml.

 Upload any document to deep-scan it for sensitivity labels, classification markings, content-level DLP patterns, and file integrity hashes.
-This is a capability not found in most free DLP testing tools.
+Use this to verify that files downloaded in Step 1 have the correct sensitivity labels embedded before running upload tests.

 Detection Methods

 • DOCX/XLSX Label Extraction — Reads Microsoft Information Protection (MIP) labels from docProps/custom.xml inside the ZIP archive.
-Detects labels like Confidential, Internal, Public, Top Secret.
+Detects Confidential, Internal, Public, Top Secret.

 • PDF Metadata Scanning — Extracts Classification and Label properties from PDF metadata dictionaries using raw binary parsing.